OOPSpam/blog/_posts/2023-09-29-spam-protection-for-breakdance.md

 ![OOPSpam WordPress Plugin country & language restrictions](/blog/assets/posts/breakdance/country-language-filter.png "OOPSpam WordPress Plugin country & language restrictions")

-Unlike other premium solutions, OOPSpam is privacy-friendly.
+Unlike other premium solutions, OOPSpam is privacy friendly.
 We don't store or share your data.
 All cloud-based spam filtering services in the market require you to send visitors IP addresses which violates GDPR.
 With OOPSpam, you don't have to.

 Here are a few steps to activate spam protection for Breakdance Forms: